Here's what's in the Senate stimulus plan - KION546

 Much of the Senate legislation, however, largely mirrors the $1.9 trillion package approved by the House and laid out by President Joe Biden in January.

-Senate Majority Leader Chuck Schumer vowed Thursday to stay in session to finish the bill this week, though Republicans are trying to drag out the process.
-Once the chamber passes its version of the bill, it goes back to the House for a vote and then onto the White House for Biden’s signature.
+Senate Majority Leader Chuck Schumer had vowed Thursday to stay in session to finish the bill this week, though Republicans were trying to drag out the process.
+The bill now goes back to the House for a vote and then onto the White House for Biden’s signature.

 Time is of the essence.
 An estimated 11.4 million workers will lose their unemployment benefits between mid-March and mid-April unless Congress passes its next coronavirus relief package quickly, a recent study by The Century Foundation found.

-Note: This story has been updated with passage of the Senate bill.